JaraGuillen/Correcaminos_WRO_2023/README.md

   ## Hardware

   ### Electronics
+  ### Structure
+   The main structure consists of a methacrylate base cutted in a specific shape to satisfy the requirements that is to say  ... ./Multimedia/Fotos/esqueletoV2.jpg
+ > link no funcional
    ### Motion
-   ### Structure
- The main ./Multimedia/Fotos/esqueletoV2.jpg

   ## Software
 ## Blank Space >por determinar